Don't see your question answered below? Contact me for the information you need.

-1. Why should I hire a freelance writer, instead of getting one of my employees to write content?
+2. Why should I hire a freelance writer/editor, instead of getting one of my employees to develop content?

-Certainly, your employees may be technically decent writers—that is, they may be adept in spelling and grammar.
+You may also have employees who are technically decent writers—that is, they may be adept in spelling and grammar.
 But achieving great content isn’t just about writing.
 You also have to consider a multitude of factors including word choice, tone, consistency, media type, audience appropriateness, clarity, and subject relevance.
-That sort of strategic approach to writing can only be acquired through years of practice.
+That sort of strategic approach to content marketing and writing can only be acquired through years of practice.

 Not a problem.
 In fact, most of the work I do is ghostwriting.
-If you want your name attributed to something—whether a blog post, article for a high-profile business website, or sales letter—the byline is yours.
+If you want a specific person's name attributed to something—whether a blog post, article for a high-profile business publication, a sales letter or otherwise—the byline is yours.
 TOP

 5. I need content.
 But what if my business or industry is boring?
 What will you write about?